Frugal LivingFREE Ways To Supplement Your Food Supply

 Food Supply Is Available As You Know Where To Look

-It’s worth becoming friends with your local farmers for this reason and of course to help each other out.
+It’s worth becoming friends with your local farmers for this reason and, of course, to help each other out.

-Do Not Tresspass On Someone’s Property
+Do Not Trespass On Someone’s Property

-Trespassing on private property or picking what you are not allowed for because it is on a covered nature trail may land you with a fine if caught.
+Trespassing on private property or picking what you are not allowed for because it is on a covered nature trail may land you a fine if caught.

-You should never forage what you don’t know or eat what you don’t know especially wild mushrooms as they can cause illness and potentially be fatal.
+You should never forage what you don’t know or eat what you don’t know, especially wild mushrooms, as they can cause illness and potentially be fatal.

-If you’d like to contribute or know someone please have them contact me.
+If you’d like to contribute or know someone, please have them contact me.

 Barter and Trade Food